com-pas/contributing/docs/HOME.md

 ### Reporting Bugs and Suggesting Enhancements

 Bugs and enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).

 Before creating bug reports or suggesting enhancement, please **perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Acom-pas)** to see if the problem has already been reported.
-If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one..
+If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 You can also contact the team directly to talk about your ideas at [CoMPAS-dev@lists.lfenergy.org](mailto:CoMPAS-dev@lists.lfenergy.org).